Tuesday, December 31, 2024

 After driving for a short distance, recheck the tire pressure and inspect the repair.
 If it holds, you're good to go.

 Don’t wait until you’re stranded on the trail!
-Make sure your Jeep is equipped with the right recovery gear
+Make sure your Jeep is equipped with the right recovery gear.

 Tuesday, December 10, 2024

-What Are Approach and Departure Angles?
+Quick Answer: What Are Approach and Departure Angles on a Jeep Wrangler?

 Jeep Momma's Jeep Wrangler tackling a rock obstacle in Uwharrie National Park, demonstrating the importance of approach and departure angles.